khiranouchi/Okemowd2/README.md

 | ***key_max*** | integer | highest tone's key | 0 corresponds to tone C0 |
 | ***rank*** | integer | rank | 1(A) or 2(B) or 3(C) |
 | ***link*** | string | link to music or movie | |

+Song name is neccessary. <br>
+Fields can be too few or too many in CSV format.

 ### Page